Diogo Reis: 2023

 Reis competed in the IBJJF Curitiba International Open on 11 and 12 March 2023, winning both the gi and no gi featherweight division.
 On 26 March 2023, Reis won a gold medal in the light-featherweight division of the IBJJF Pan Championship 2023.
 He also competed in the Campeonato Brasileiro de Jiu-Jitsu on 7 May 2023, and won gold in the light-featherweight division.
 Reis competed in the IBJJF World Championship 2023 on 3 and 4 June 2023 and won a bronze medal in the light-featherweight division.

 Reis then competed against Jack Sear in a superfight at Honor Submission Challenge Italy on 1 July 2023.
 He won the match by unanimous decision.
 Reis then faced Samuel Nagai in a superfight at BJJ Stars 11 on 9 September 2023.
 He won the match by decision.

 Reis competed in a four-man tournament for the Who's Number One featherweight title at Who's Number One 20: Night of Champions on 1 October 2023.
 He won both matches by unanimous decision and was crowned the champion.
 Reis then won the no gi featherweight division at the IBJJF Sao Paulo Open 2023 on 19 November 2023.

 Reis was booked to defend his Who's Number One featherweight title for the first time against Diego 'Pato' Oliveira at WNO 21: Ryan vs Barbosa on 30 November 2023.
 He was injured during the match and lost as a result, losing his featherweight title as well.

 Reis was slated to represent Team Modolfo in the under 65kg division at AIGA Champions League Final 2023 on 13 and 14 December.
 He had to withdraw from the tournament due to the injury suffered at WNO 21.

 2024

 Reis faced Shay Montague in a featherweight match at Who's Number One 23: Meregali vs Rocha on May 10, 2024.
 He won the match by submission.

-Reis will now compete against Felipe Machado at BJJ Stars 13: Vikings Edition on August 3, 2024.
+Reis competed against Felipe Machado at BJJ Stars 13: Vikings Edition on August 3, 2024.
 He won the match on points.

 Reis received an invite to compete in the under 66kg division of the 2024 ADCC World Championship on August 17-18, 2024.
 He beat Huaiqing Xu, Fabricio Andrey, Josh Cisneros, and Diego ‘Pato’ Oliveira to win the division.